elseu/sdu-genial-documentation/docs/response_parsing.md

        - Remove the token from the buffer.
    - **If the current section is `CONTENT_PART`**:
      - **Process the content incrementally** (especially important for streaming text).
+     - **For JSON content parts**: Handle overwrite behavior - new chunks with the same part ID replace previous versions.
 3. **Continue** until the end of the stream.

+**Special consideration for JSON content parts**: When processing a complete response, you may encounter multiple JSON content parts with the same part ID.
+Always use the final version of each part ID, as earlier versions are overwritten by later ones.

 <a name="state"></a>